JamesCoding888/JavaOCP20221017/README.md

 - 1) Create a private constructor of the class to restrict object created outside of the singleton-class.
 - 2) Create a private attribute (eg., "private static SingleDao SingleDao_Instance = new SingleDao()") of the class type that refers to the single  object.
 - 3) Create a public static method (eg., "public static SingleDao getSingleDaoInstance()") that allows us to create and access the object we created.
 Inside the method, we will create a condition that prohibits us from creating more than one object.
-- What's this mean by, regarding "allows us to create and access the object we created" ?
+- What's this mean by, "allows us to create and access the object we created" ?
 It's likely you share a Single Global Instance and provide a Global Point of Access to SingleDao.class.

 > UserDao.java
 - Description: This class is implementing the Dao.class and SingleDao.class